 In addition, all my friends are sharing their tips as well.
 If you are joining me from Ann at Dabbling and Decorating, I’m so glad you are here.
 Ann and I have such similar taste and I’m always amazed at how many treasures we have alike.

-This is one of my favorite thrifted corners in the our DIY Greenhouse.
+This is one of my favorite thrifted corners in our DIY Greenhouse.
 The ironstone wall planter was a surprise find at a Goodwill Donation Center.
-The chandelier is probably my favorite find because it was free at a Habitat for Humanity Restore.
+The chandelier is my favorite find because it was free at a Habitat for Humanity Restore.

 In addition, I’ve been collecting vintage flower frogs for a few years and the chippy planter was a great deal at a vintage sale.
 For a full greenhouse tour, see 9 DIY Greenhouse Decor Ideas and Summer tour.

 Another favorite and unexpected find was this primitive, weathered cupboard that was a shocking $35.00.
 Although I didn’t know it then, it’s perfect in our outdoor kitchen because its chippy paint closely resembles the greens in our vintage cook stove and refrigerator.
 See Vintage Outdoor Decor Ideas for more details.

 It’s important to remember that when out thrifting, you will run across items that you have no clue where you plan to use them.
 However, don’t hesitate if you know it’s a good deal because you will always find a spot for something you truly love.

 Thrift Store Tableware

 One of my favorite things to look for at thrift stores is any tableware.
 My biggest weakness is pretty dishes, glasses and serving pieces.